ramity/debug/README.md

 1. Restart docker service
 2. Restart container(s) in question
+3. Validate the problem has been resolved
- - If problem persists, a fresh build may be required, sadly.
+4. If the problem persists, a fresh build may be required to the container(s) in question.

 ---